SURFACEBENCH: A Geometry-Aware Benchmark for Symbolic Surface Discovery: Experimental Setup

 \subsection{Evaluation Metrics}

-Evaluating symbolic regression for surface recovery poses unique challenges due to the vast hypothesis space and the existence of multiple algebraically distinct expressions that describe identical physical or geometric behaviors.
-Prior equation discovery benchmarks typically rely on scalar regression metrics (e.g., NMSE or symbolic string comparisons between candidate and ground-truth formulas.
-Such approaches are insufficient for surfaces, where functional equivalence is determined by geometric correspondence rather than textual similarity.
+Evaluating symbolic regression for surface recovery poses unique challenges due to the vast hypothesis space and the existence of multiple algebraically distinct expressions that describe identical geometric manifolds.
+Prior equation discovery benchmarks typically rely on scalar regression metrics (e.g., NMSE) or symbolic string comparisons between candidate and ground-truth formulas.
+Such approaches are insufficient for surfaces, where functional equivalence is determined by geometric correspondence in object space rather than textual similarity.
 To address this, \modelname~introduces a domain-specific evaluation suite that integrates \emph{geometry-aware distances}, \emph{symbolic equivalence checks}, and \emph{scale-invariant regression error}.

-Owing to the nature of surfaces, multiple algebraically distinct expressions can produce the same three dimensional manifold.
-These can be due to representation differences or localized similarity of different equations.
+Owing to the nature of surfaces, multiple algebraically distinct expressions can produce the same three-dimensional manifold.
+These equivalences may arise from representational transformations, reparameterizations, or algebraic rearrangements.
 Conventional metrics such as normalized MSE or string based similarity would incorrectly penalize such cases.
 To capture equivalence in \emph{functional} rather than \emph{symbolic} space, \modelname~evaluates candidate and ground-truth surfaces directly in object space.
-Candidate and reference surfaces are uniformly sampled into dense point clouds and aligned to remove translation, rotation, and scale differences.
+Candidate and reference surfaces are uniformly sampled into dense point clouds and aligned under a similarity transform to remove translation, rotation, and scale differences.
 We adopt two standard object-space distances that together capture global and local geometric fidelity: